 10 Reasons To Select A YardPod

 YardPods can be adapted to meet full building codes to allow the YardPod to be used as a “Granny Unit” or “Second Unit.”
-Sheds cannot meet residential code requirements.
+Tuff Sheds do not meet residential code requirements.

-Sheds are available in a limited range of designs.
-YardPods are infinitely customizable.
-In YardPods, doors and windows can be anything that the owner wants in order to make the design work and take advantage of views and light.
+Tuff Sheds are available in a limited range of designs.
+YardPods are infinitely customizable by our in-house Architect.
+YardPods doors and windows can be anything that the owner wants in order to make the design work and take advantage of views and light.

 Match Existing House: